Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 CUF is useful for O&M prioritization, contractual reports, and financial forecasting.

-Everyday Analogy Of CUF
+Everyday Analogy of CUF and PR

 Factors that influence CUF: